Sophia Blackmore: Education

 On her arrival in Singapore on 16 July 1887, Blackmore was encouraged by the Oldhams' work which included the local Methodist Episcopal Church and the Anglo-Chinese School at Coleman Street.
-Within a month, Blackmore helped open a school for Tamil girls on 15 August 1887, with the support of the Reverend Oldham, several members of the Indian community, and a teacher named Alexander Hagedorn (Mrs. Alexander Fox).
+Within a month, Blackmore helped open a school for Tamil girls.
+This was opened on 15 August 1887, with the support of the Reverend Oldham, several members of the Indian community, and a teacher named Alexander Hagedorn (Mrs. Alexander Fox).
 Known originally as the Tamil Girls' School, the school was later renamed the Methodist Girls' School.
 The school started in a small shophouse on Short Street.
 By 1925 the school was overcrowded, which precipitated a move to Mount Sophia, where it remained there until 1992 before being moved to its current location.

 Visiting homes by horse carriage in the estates bounded by Telok Ayer and Neil Road, she was led to the establishment of a second school for girls.
-Tan Keong Saik, along with other influential Chinese families, had persuaded her to teach their daughters - an uncommon request as girls were not a priority for education amongst the Chinese then.
+Businessman Tan Keong Saik, along with other influential Chinese families, had persuaded her to teach their daughters – an uncommon request as girls were not a priority for education amongst the Chinese then.
 A widow, Nonya Boon, later offered Blackmore her home along Cross Street to start a school for girls.
 Beginning with just eight girls, the Anglo-Chinese Girls' School began in August 1888.
-Under the leadership of Emma Ferris, who was principal from 1892–1894, the school grew and eventually became the Fairfield Methodist Girls' School.
+Under the leadership of Emma Ferris, who was principal from 1892 to 1894, the school grew and eventually became the Fairfield Methodist Girls' School.
 In 1983, the school went co-educational and the school was renamed as the Fairfield Methodist Secondary School.
 Entrusted with the care of a young girl when she first arrived in Singapore, Blackmore saw the need for a home for girls.
 Thus on 1 May 1890, a boarding home was set up for girls.
 First located at Sophia Road, the home moved several times along locations up the hill until its move to a bungalow at No. 4 Sophia Road.
 The house stood at the pinnacle of the hillock with a bird's eye view of the city.
 It was known initially as the Deaconess Home because it also housed many single lady missionaries and teachers.
-It is now more familiarly known as Nind Home (1912) after Mary C. Nind.
+It is now more familiarly known as Nind Home (1912) after Mary Clarke Nind.
 The home served as a residence to many of the school-going girls and several runaways, mui tsais, abandoned girls, and orphans.
 The Blackmore's girls, as they became known, were nurtured in the Christian faith and became suitable mates for Christian boys from similar homes in Malacca and Singapore.